 I feel like I am the best version of myself when I am learning, growing, or trying something new.

-How are you feeling about 2021 as the calendar turned a new page?
+How are you feeling about the upcoming year as the calendar turned a new page?
 Are you hopeful, excited, or optimistic?
 Or are you feeling overwhelmed, anxious, or just plain burnt out?

 Wherever you fall on that spectrum is okay, and what you are feeling right now certainly does not dictate how the rest of your year will look like.